Timber Mills & Companies That Buy Trees For Lumber Near Me

 Another way to find buyers for your trees is to ask a close friend or family member who has had experience selling their trees to lumber companies.

 This is a means you can trust since I don’t expect someone close to you to give you misleading information.
-The only issue with this is – what if none of your close family members or friends have had such an experience?
+The only issue with this is – what if none of your immediate family members or friends have had such an experience?

 Putting out adverts online is another way to find buyers for your tree.
 You can target Facebook or Instagram ads to cover your locality.
 If an interested party comes across your advert, they may be interested in doing business with you.

-Pine & Oak Tree Buyers Directory
+Tree Buyers Directory

 • Midwest: Midwest Hardwood Corporation